Kalicharan Brahma: Early life

 Kalicharan was born on 18 April 1860, at Kajigaon village in Dhubri district, Assam state of India.
-His father was Khoularam Mech and mother was Randini Mech.
-Khoularam was a timber merchant and one of the rich person of the those days, as Kalicharan grew up he became intelligent, honest and thoughtful.
+His father was Khoularam Mech, his mother was Randini Mech.
+Khoularam was a timber merchant and one of the rich persons of those days.
+As Kalicharan grew up he became intelligent, honest and thoughtful.
 He became a great religious preacher of Brahma faith and brought over revolutionary changes in Bodo society by his continuous and sustained programme of reformation against the prevailing Bathou worship.
 "All the educated and enlightened section of the Bodo community including Rup Nath Brahma lent their all-round efforts in his reformatory programme, religious propagation through spread of education and political activism."